turtle225/Battle-Brothers-Damage-Calculator/README.md

 Includes over 70 different switches from unique weapon cases, perks, attachments, race, etc. to create almost any scenario you can imagine from in game.
 There are 31 attacker presets and 37 defender presets provided for convenience.

+IMPORTANT NOTE: 4/3/2020: Split Man is currently overvalued in the calculator.
+This is because I allow it to deal armor ignoring damage on the secondary hit as you would expect that it should be able to do based on the info card and description.
+The actual game code doesn't have any armor ignoring logic, meaning the secondary hit cannot deal hp damage through armor.
+This makes Split Man signficantly worse.
+It is unclear whether or not this is intended behavior or a bug, so I'm not making changes until we see some confirmation one way or the other.
+Sorry and thank you.

 Includes a lot of comments to help make the code easy and intuitive to understand.

 BBCalc.py is the main calculator for general use.
 BBNimbleBattery.py will run 12 common Nimble sets given your scenario.
 BBRaisingHp.py will run a given scenario at various hp counts.
 BB1HanderBattery.py will run all of the top end 1Handers against a given target.
 BB2HanderBattery.py will run all of the top end 2Handers against a given target.
 BBAttackerVsEnemies.py will run a given attacker against 26 enemies from the game.
 BBEnemiesVsDefender.py will run 31 enemies against a given defender.
 BBHitChance.py is a rehash of the main calculator with a very basic addition of a hit chance variable.